Spring Byington

 What is the best movie of Spring Byington?

-According to audience ratings, the best movie starring Spring Byington is "Going Hollywood: The '30s" with a rating of 10.0/10.
+According to audience ratings, the best movie starring Spring Byington is "Once Upon a Dream: The Making of Walt Disney's 'Sleeping Beauty'" with a rating of 10.0/10.

 How many movies has Spring Byington acted in?